xenosf/CTF-Writeups/CYS 2021/Forensics III/README.md

 random-788-registered.com
 ```

-> **Note:** I might have misremembered some of the flags (Flag 2?) – the rest of the write-up still applies, but I did a handful of tries of similar answers and forgot to note down the exact flags that were correct.
+> **Note:** I might have misremembered some of the flags (Flag 2?) &ndash; the rest of the write-up still applies, but I did a handful of tries of similar answers and forgot to note down the exact flags that were correct.
 If I did mess up, please let me know (open an issue or something).
 Thanks! :)